THE REAL COST OF BURNOUT

 So, what is this thing, that got so many people excited?

-It was the subject of burnout.
+It was the topic of burnout.

 In Germany, this phenomenon had already been officially recognized as an illness which endangers the whole population.
 If we consider Gallup’s estimates, that at least 24% of employees are affected, it means burnout costs German workplaces 9 billion euros annually in lost productivity. https://news.gallup.com/businessjournal/190049/high-cost-worker-burnout-germany.aspx